amitesh197/OIBSIP_Web_Development_and_Desgning/README.md

 # OIBSIP_Web_Development_and_Desgning
 Oasis Infobyte
-This is my project for the Web Development and Designing internhsip at Oasis Infobyte It is a landing page on a clothing brand website
+This is my project for the Web Development and Designing internhsip at Oasis Infobyte.
+It is a landing page on a clothing brand website.